david-cattermole/mayaMatchMoveSolver/BUILD.md

 ## Eigen

-[Eigen](https://eigen.tuxfamily.org/) is a requirement of mmSolver.
+[Eigen](https://eigen.tuxfamily.org/) is a requirement of mmSolver and is used to store 3D vectors, matrices, perform linear algebra, and is also required for `OpenMVG` (see below).

 ## CMinpack